Article

 Every year thousands of people fall victim to investment fraud.
 Here's how to spot the warning signs and the actions you can take to avoid it.

-| 4 min read
+| 7 min read

 Criminals use a wide range of methods to commit fraud and scams.
-Investment fraud occur when fraudsters pressure people into buying investments that promise high returns, but in reality are either worthless or non-existent.
+Investment fraud occurs when fraudsters pressure people into buying investments that promise high returns, but in reality are either worthless or non-existent.

 The most common type of investment scam is share fraud, but fraudsters may also offer investments in bonds, currency, crypto assets, commodities such as gold, property developments overseas or even very niche areas such as wine.